blackmirag3/Classify/docs/UserGuide.md

 ### `sort <classes>`
 Sorts the list by the number of classes a student has attended.
 If the word `classes` is not specified in the initial command, the program will prompt the user for an appropriate flag.

-### `view_subject <subject>`
-Lists all the students associated with that subject.
-If the user specifies the subject in the initial command, the list will be generated and the command will be terminated.
-If the user does not specify the subject, the programme will continuously prompt the user for a subject, until they choose to terminate the command.

 ### `archive <student>`
 Archives specified student.
 Removes student from current list and adds student to archive.